 Hi everyone!
 I know, I’m horrible — I’ve been absent from reviewing since January!
 Hard to believe that much time has passed, but it somehow has.
 In the last two months, Jenny Han has been my go-to author.
 I finished re-reading To All The Boys I’ve Loved Before on March 9th, and P.S. on the 11th.
 (That’s how ridiculously engrossed I’ve been in these books!!)
 I was walking to school the other day, and it dawned on me that, “oh my gosh, I never reviewed the second book!”
 I honestly don’t know how I did it.
 I guess there was a gap between reading the 1st and 2nd book that first time, and I just didn’t get around to it.
 However, since I literally just finished re-reading it, allll of the feelings and opinions are back and vivid!
 So without further rambling, review time!

-Cliche count: *eye roll* you know what it isssss.
 High school.
 Love.
 Complications.
 Jealousy.
 Not a completely original concept.
-BUT, was it written in a way that deviated from most of the other YA books I’ve read that are set in high school?
-Heck yeah!
-Never have I ever read a high school themed book with a junior girl who bakes more than she should and volunteers at a retirement home.
-I love it.
+But, was it written in a way that deviated from most of the other YA books I’ve read that are set in high school?
+I’d say so when it comes to the character’s personalities!
+I’ve never read a high school-themed book with a junior girl who bakes more than she should and volunteers at a retirement home.

 How did you feel about the middle child of the To All the Boys series?
 Leave a comment!